safl/pychapel/docs/source/index.rst

 2. Chapel code from source-files
 3. Compile Chapel modules into Python modules

-The docs can be read from beginning to end.
-If you want a bit of motivation and see what you might gain by familiarizing yourself with ``pyChapel`` then jump to the :ref:`sec-usage-examples` and :ref:`sec-usage` and take a look.
+The docs can be read from beginning to end or ff you want a bit of motivation and see what you might gain by familiarizing yourself with ``pyChapel`` then take a look at :ref:`sec-usage-examples` and :ref:`sec-usage` first.

 Contents: